lz13/padel-score-watch/README.md

 - No companion iOS app needed
 - Tiebreak at 6-6 not implemented (simplified for prototype)

-Built by Lovro Zelic, 2026.
+Built by lz13(https://github.com/lz13), 2026.
 Enjoy keeping score on the court!